 Money should not be brought to school unless it is needed for school expenses.
 Lunch money should be placed in an envelope with proper information, i.e. each child's name, classroom, number/amount of lunches to be purchased.
 It is not necessary to enclose checks in an envelope if you indicate at the bottom of the check the names of children, amount for each, and their classrooms.
 Lunch money envelopes should not include money for any other purpose.
-Individual cartons of milk may be purchased only in the lunch line, and cannot be purchased by the week, month, semester, or year.
-No charges are allowed for milk.
+Individual cartons of milk may be purchased in the lunch line.
+If the student does not have money in the lunch line, the milk will be charged to their account.